-- 2. Obtain medical history - 3.
-Perform an MRI per the Sponsor imaging guidelines - Provide the Sponsor with a de-identified digital copy, or access to the MRI - 4.
+- 1. Obtain written informed consent. - 2.
+Obtain a medical history. - 3.
+Perform an MRI per the Sponsor imaging guidelines. - Provide the Sponsor with a de-identified digital copy of, or access to, the MRI. - 4.
 Assess subject eligibility based on inclusion/exclusion criteria defined in Section 6.1 and 6.2. - 5.
-Record prescription medications - Record any prescription medications the subject is taking at the time of the baseline visit to treat his/her index Achilles - 6.
-Administer VISA-A (Victorian Institute of Sports Assessment-Achilles questionnaire) form to assess Achilles tendon pain.
+Administer the Constant-Murley shoulder survey. - Range of motion (ROM) should be measured with a goniometer and strength should be measured with a dynamometer. - 6.
+Administer the ASES shoulder survey. - Completion of the ASES patient assessment section is required.
+Completion of the ASES physician assessment section is optional since ROM and strength are assessed during administration of the Constant-Murley survey. - 7.
+Record prescription medications. - Record any prescription medications the subject is taking at the time of the baseline visit to treat his/her index shoulder.